1.1. Presentation FIFF

 • Passeport Suisse: Films by Swiss directors that were directed abroad as well as international films directed in Switzerland

-• Sur la carte de…: Films chosen by a guest film director that have influenced his/her work
+• Sur la carte de…: Films chosen by a guest film director that have influenced her or his work

 Discussions and debates are organized between filmmakers, the audience, journalists and industry professionals.

-• Films produced from all around the world; African, Asian, Latin American, Near and Middle East and Eastern European (outside of the EU) works
+• Films produced by filmmakers from countries of Africa, Asia, Latin America, Near and Middle East and Eastern Europe (outside of the EU)

 • Fiction, documentary or animation films

-• Feature films (> 60 minutes) for the International Competition (Official Selection)
+• Feature films (> 60 minutes) for the International Competition: Feautre Films (Official Selection)

 • Films with a copyright of the year preceding the date of the Festival (exceptions allowed)

-• Films that have not been released in Switzerland (for the competition, priority will be given to World or European premieres)
+• Films that have not been released in Switzerland (for the International Competition, priority will be given to World or European premieres)

 • We put a high priority on DCP and ProRes files.
-Exception will be considered case by case (HDCam, Digibeta, or any other digital screening format)
+Exception will be considered on a case by case basis (HDCam, Digibeta, or any other digital screening format).

 • Any production in DCP and ProRes files HDCam, Digibeta, or any other digital screening format with priority on DCP and ProRes files

-To be eligible for the 32nd edition, films must be registered by 15 December 2017 at the latest.
-The online entry form is available on the Festival’s website (see link in list above).
+To be eligible for the 35th edition, films must be registered by 11th December 2020 at the latest.
+The online entry form is available on our Eventival page.

-In order to allow the Festival to facilitate the promotion of each selected film, it is mandatory that the registrations form is filled out entirely and precisely, and that all the requested material is provided.
-Films with an incomplete registration form will not be taken into account by the artistic direction.
+In order to allow the Festival to facilitate the promotion of each selected film, it is mandatory to fill out the registrations form entirely and accurately, and to provide all the requested material.

-The information given will be published in the catalogue of the Festival, on its website, as well as in all official documents.
+The data given will be published in the catalogue of the Festival, on its website, as well as in all official documents.

-Your inscription will be completed once we have received the payment of the entry fee and the selection materials.
+Your inscription will be completed once we have received the selection materials including a link to the screener.

 Directors or producers are requested to provide the Festival with the following selection materials: